ashtonrobinson/bankV2/README.md

 # Smart Contract BankV2 Ecosystem
 The following set of smart contracts create a 'bank-like' data structure that exists on Ethereum.
+The top level contract can deploy different vareities of Wallets.
+These contracts have not been optimized for space efficiency.